wxmaps/wxmap/README.md

 # Configurability
 Ideally, this project will allow the configuration of any US-based IATA code.
 This is beneficial because users will be able to choose any FAA VFR sectional map and place their LEDs in custom locations, even aside from Class C/B.

+# config.json
+config.json is a default configuration file for the NEUS map.
+Should the web interface be unconfigured, this will be the fallback option.
+The current schema for this JSON object is simply 'LEDnum': 'IATA code'.